Adversarial Counterfactual Environment Model Learning: Adversarial Counterfactual Environment Model Learning

-In this section, we first propose a new model-learning objective based on Def.~\ref{def:crm_ips} for policy optimization tasks in Sec.~\ref{sec:problem_formulation}; In Sec.~\ref{sec:solution}, we derive a tractable solution to the proposed objective; Finally, we give a practical implementation in Sec.~\ref{sec:practice}.
+In this section, we first propose a new offline model-learning objective for sequential decision-making setting in Sec.~\ref{sec:problem_formulation}; In Sec.~\ref{sec:surrogate}, we give a surrogate objective to the proposed objective; Finally, we give a practical solution in Sec.~\ref{sec:solution}.